Content

 Conclusion on direct and indirect cash flow calculation

-From the examples given above, one can see that the variables profit, provision and depreciation can certainly lead to the result changing in such a way that the financial year is positive, but the liquidity actually generated can be much higher.
+The examples given above show that the variables profit, provision and amortization may well lead to the financial year being positive, but the actually generated Cash position can be significantly higher.
 The problem is that the exact opposite can also be the case.

-With the help of the cash flow calculation, leeway in the preparation of annual financial statements (often referred to as balance sheet tricks) can thus be revealed and the actual liquidity situation of the company can be presented.
+The cash flow calculation can be used to reveal leeway in the preparation of annual financial statements (often referred to as balance sheet tricks) and to show the company's actual liquidity situation.

 The cash flow formulas (as a reminder)

-With the two cash flow formulas, any calculation of cash flows is easy.
-The direct cash flow calculation formula provides quick insights into the financial situation, whereas the indirect cash flow calculation formula is more detailed and therefore offers a more precise insight into the liquidity of a company.
+With the two cash flow formulas you can easily calculate the cash flows.
+The direct calculation provides a quick insight into the financial situation, while the indirect method is more detailed and therefore offers a more precise insight into the financial situation of a company.
+Cash position of a company.
+At the end, the individual results can be cumulated.

-The result of the cash flow statement, the current cash flow, allows conclusions to be drawn about liquidity:
+The result of the cash flow statement, the current cash flow, allows conclusions to be drawn about Cash position :

-If the cash flow is positive, this means that there is a surplus in the period under consideration, e.g. one month.
+If the cash flow is positive, this means that there is a surplus in the period under review, e.g. one month.

 Ausgaben < Einnahmen = positiver Cashflow = Überschuss